 - a.
-Using the networks for any illegal activity, including violation of copyright or other contracts, or transmitting any material in violation of any State or federal law; - b.
-Unauthorized downloading of software, regardless of whether it is copyrighted or de-virused; - c.
-Downloading of copyrighted material for other than personal use: - d.
-Using the networks for private financial or commercial gain; - e.
-Wastefully using resources, such as file space; - f.
-Hacking or gaining unauthorized access to files, resources, or entities; - g.
-Invading the privacy of individuals, that includes the unauthorized disclosure, dissemination, and use of information about anyone that is of a personal nature including a photograph; - h.
-Using another user's account or password; - i.
-Posting material authored or created by another without his/her consent; - j.
-Posting anonymous messages; - k.
-Using the networks for commercial or private advertising: - Accessing, submitting, posting, publishing, or displaying and defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatening, racially offensive, harassing, or illegal material; and - m.
-Using the networks while access privileges are suspended or revoked.
+Waste of limited resources (including distribution of mass electronic mail messages for non-work related subjects, participation in chain letters, unauthorized user groups and storage of unauthorized data files). - b.
+Using another user's account or password - c.
+Posting material authorized or created by another without his/her consent. - d.
+Posting anonymous messages and responding to unsolicited/anonymous online contracts - e.
+Gaining unauthorized access to unapproved networks, hardware, or software.
+Using the network for any illegal activity, including violation of copyright or other contracts, or transmitting any material in violation of any State or federal law; - f.
+Downloading of personal software or use of personal computer equipment or personal electronic devices, regardless of whether they are copyrighted or virus protected, as well as computer software, computer equipment and electronic devices for use in curriculum related activities without authorization from the IT Department is prohibited. - g.
+Downloading copyrighted material for other than personal use; - h.
+Using the network for private financial or commercial gain; - i.
+Hacking or gaining unauthorized access to files, resources, or entities; - Invading the privacy of individuals, - k.
+Using another user's account or password; - Accessing, submitting, posting, publishing, or display and defamatory, inaccurate, abusive, obscene, profane, sexually oriented, threatened, racially offensive, harassing, or illegal material; and - m.
+Using the network while access privileges are suspended or revoked